 b.
-Units will update Range Operations at the Daily and/or Weekend Coordination Brief their intended hours of operations.
+Units will update Range Operations at the Daily and/or Weekend Coordination Brief on their intended hours of operations.

 c.
-Units bivouacking on the ITC will have two-way communication with Range Operations.
-When conducting 24 hour operations this will be accomplished via the 800 MHz radio system.
-When Range Operations is not conducting 24 hour operations, this will be accomplished via land-line or cellular telephone.
+Units bivouacking on the GTC will have two-way communication with Range Operations.
+When conducting 24-hour operations this will be accomplished via the P25 800 MHz Radio radio system.
+When Range Operations is not conducting 24-hour operations, this will be accomplished via land-line or cellular telephone.

 d.
-Units are prohibited from using range support buildings (I.e. ROCO facilities: Range Tower, Ammo Sheds, etc.) or urban training structures (e.g. CACTF and Simmunition villages) as bivouacking locations.
+Units are authorized using range support BLDGs (I.e. ROCA facilities: Range Tower, Ammo Sheds, etc.) or urban training structures (e.g. CACTF and Simmunition villages) as bivouacking locations.
+Range support BLDGs are not intended for bivouacking operations (no climate control, possible disease vectors present etc.) and commanders will use their discretion when directing the utilization of BLDGs.